awsdocs/amazon-chime-user-guide/doc_source/delegates.md

 1. Choose an existing delegate from the list, and choose **Remove**\.

-## Scheduling Meetings as a Delegate with a Calendar App<a name="delegate-calendar"></a>
+## Scheduling meetings as a delegate with a calendar app<a name="delegate-calendar"></a>

 If you are a delegate who schedules meetings for another user on their calendar, and you are not using one of the Amazon Chime [Outlook add\-ins](chime-scheduling-outlook.md) with a Microsoft Outlook calendar, you can schedule meetings by asking the meeting host to follow these steps\.

 Before your meeting host begins this procedure, ask them to make sure that you are set up as their delegate in Amazon Chime\.
-For more information, see [Assigning Delegates](#assign-delegates)\.
+For more information, see [Assigning delegates](#assign-delegates)\.

 **To delegate a meeting using a calendar app**